andrew/ultimate-awesome/README.md

 - [awesome-vision-language-models-for-earth-observation](https://github.com/geoaigroup/awesome-vision-language-models-for-earth-observation) - A curated list of awesome vision and language resources for earth observation.
 - [awesome-komorebi](https://github.com/lgug2z/awesome-komorebi) - A curated list of awesome projects in the Komorebi ecosystem 🍉.
 - [awesome-maui](https://github.com/MahmudX/awesome-maui) - A collection of awesome libraries, tools, frameworks, and samples for DotNet MAUI.
+- [awesome-agent-config](https://github.com/Mizoreww/awesome-agent-config) - Agent-guided configuration for Claude Code and Codex: shared skills, native plugins, independent instructions and memory, with one conversational setup.
 - [awesome-dev-advocacy](https://github.com/dmitryvinn/awesome-dev-advocacy) - About A curated list of 900+ resources for developer advocates — books, blogs, videos, podcasts, tools, and communities.
 - [Awesome-Vision-Transformer-Collection](https://github.com/GuanRunwei/Awesome-Vision-Transformer-Collection) - Variants of Vision Transformer and its downstream tasks.
 - [Awesome-Diffusion-Models-for-Weather-Forecasting](https://github.com/hoonerg/Awesome-Diffusion-Models-for-Weather-Forecasting) - A collection of research papers on Diffusion Models for Weather Forecasting.